-Tasks: Identify potential partners (federal and state resource agencies, non-governmental organizations (NGOs), academic institutions) to seek funding for a citizen science/cooperative research program focusing on Spawning SMZ compliance; conduct a review of existing citizen science and cooperative research programs to aid in the development of a citizen science program for the South Atlantic; and identify and develop a database to enter data collected in the Spawning SMZs through a citizen science/cooperative research program would promote buy-in from the public and contribute to voluntary compliance over the long-term.
+Tasks: Identify potential partners (federal and state resource agencies, non-governmental organizations (NGOs), academic institutions) to seek funding for a citizen science/cooperative research program focusing on Spawning SMZ compliance; conduct a review of existing citizen science and cooperative research programs to aid in the development of a citizen science program for the South Atlantic; and identify and develop a database to enter data collected in the Spawning SMZs through a citizen science/cooperative research program.
+Justification: Citizen science/cooperative research program would promote buy-in from the public and contribute to voluntary compliance over the long-term.
+Such programs also public and contribute to voluntary compliance over the long-term.
 Such programs also enhance education and outreach opportunities and promote resource stewardship.

 Deliverables: A report on citizen science/cooperative research including potential partners, review of existing citizen science/cooperative research programs, and identifies potential a database to store data collected in Spawning SMZs through citizen science.

-Schedule: Short-term/ongoing Budget: Potential Partners/roles: SAFMC, NMFS, FWC, GADNR, NCDEQ, SCDNR
+Potential Partners/roles: SAFMC, NMFS, FWC, GADNR, NCDEQ, SCDNR